alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/overview.rst

 | 7    | 6   | PWM for counter-clockwise rotation of left-side motors  | LEDC_CHANNEL_3 |
 +------+-----+---------------------------------------------------------+----------------+

-The *struct* for storing motors PWM values is shown below.
-Although the direction and speed of bitByte Rider RC car can be controlled using only two PWM values, the four values are used to control each DC motor separately.
+The struct used to store motor PWM values is shown below.
+While the bitByteRider RC car can be effectively controlled using just two PWM signals—one for each side—the structure is designed to hold four values, allowing room for future enhancements.
+This forward-thinking design supports potential upgrades such as improved maneuverability, individual wheel control, or advanced driving modes, making the system more adaptable and scalable for future development.

 .. code-block:: c